Eyes Open. Head on.

 The fact of the matter is if you have chronic pain from an injury, back pain, arthritis, or other non-cancer illness, then opioids are most likely not the best option for you.
 That’s because:

 - They don’t help what’s causing your pain.

 - They stop working well if you use them every day.

 - They are expensive.

 Of course, there are times when it makes sense to use an opioid.
 If you have been prescribed an opioid, understand that you’ve entered into a partnership with your prescriber and have a role to play in keeping yourself, your family, and your community safe.
+Make sure you and those close to you keep Naloxone on hand.
 Educate yourself by visiting the pages on Overdose Risk, the Role of the PMP, and the other pages on this site.